saumya-k-j/organizational-authenticity/PART1.md

   `urls_tried` (every host/URL queried), and `hit_cap` (whether it exhausted the round budget), alongside the fills and confirmed gaps, so a struggling company (e.g. one that hit 12 rounds) is visible.
-- **Cost dependency.** The agent is the only step that needs Anthropic API credits; everything else (CDX discovery, coverage, the scrub, the grid) uses the free archive.
-At 500 companies the agent is also the dominant cost, so scope it tightly (only genuine gaps), and lean on the deterministic tiers + pins first.

 ### Recovery stopped at 75% verified: diminishing returns
 After the credit-enabled recovery pass, **recovery was deliberately stopped**.
 The companies still